-Whether others recruited Johnson for executive cover, or Johnson recruited the other conspirators is unclear.
+Whether others recruited Johnson for executive cover or Johnson recruited the other conspirators is unclear.
 Either way, more capable conspirators relied on LBJ to provide Executive Office cover, which he was eager to do.
-Thus, LBJ was not just aware, but was deeply involved, provided cover, and stood to profoundly benefit.
+Thus, LBJ was not just aware, but was deeply involved, provided cover, and stood to benefit profoundly.
 Whether he instigated the conspiracy or was merely drawn into it is anyone's guess.

 LBJ was not a conspiratorial planner.
 However, George H.W.
 Bush was precisely such a planner.
 Further, there are many links between Bush, LBJ, and the Assassination.

-For example, a CIA Contractor named Robert Morrow, in a Reuters interview with Dan Cox, claimed he bought four identical Manlicker-Carcano rifles for CIA and Mafia shooters.
+For example, in a Reuters interview with Dan Cox, a CIA Contractor named Robert Morrow claimed he bought four identical Manlicker-Carcano rifles for CIA and Mafia shooters.
 He had been told they were for a mission in Central America, and he said that George H. W. Bush was fully aware.
 He believed they were used in the JFK assassination.
-His testimony is thoroughly debunked by the CIA, who reported he was never employed by the CIA.
+His testimony is debunked by the CIA, who claimed Morrow was never employed by the CIA.